nychealth/EH-dataportal/content/data-stories/injury-deaths/index.md

 Borough differences in homicides likely reflect a history of disinvestment in New York City that varies by neighborhood.
 Distribution of homicide by place offers a window into the broader physical, social, and economic context – namely, housing and park quality and availability, and access to schools, jobs, opportunities, healthcare, and more.

-Suicide rates among New Yorkers age 15 to 24 are similar across race/ethnicity and across boroughs, with the exception of Staten Island, which has a suicide rate less than half that of other boroughs.
+Among New Yorkers aged 15 to 24, suicide rates are similar across race/ethnicity and across boroughs, with the exception of Staten Island, which has a suicide rate less than half that of other boroughs.

 Both homicide and suicide among people age 15 to 24 are much more common among young men than young women.
 Teens and men in this age group have homicide rates that are six times the rate of their female counterparts and suicide rates that are three times the rate of their female counterparts.